 A virtual assistant is a common first hire among many entrepreneurs.
-If you’re struggling to find time for everything on your to-do list, then hiring a virtual assistant is a no-brainer.
+If you’re struggling to find time for everything on your to-do list, then hire a virtual assistant – it’s a no-brainer.
 Why virtual assistants?

 Well, because first of all, you have access to a global pool of talent, which – let’s admit – it’s much bigger than the pool within a 20-mile radius from your office.